Mitgenosse/Gurkenplayer/README.md

 * Once the server lobby is full, the host can start the game.

 I do not know if the simulation speed should be changeable.
 I have to overthink some parts of the gameplay experience.

----

-This source is going to be licensed under the MIT License when it is usable.